Rights if Your Bags are Delayed

 in reality, I know the airline is unlikely to give me anything

-much until the bag has been missing for 24 hours.
+justify much as being reasonably necessary until the bag has been missing for 24 hours.
 But by

 voluntarily appearing to concede something up front, I seem more